 At Dividend Stocks Rock, we also have a clear strategy: we focus on dividend growth stocks.
 We handpick companies showing a strong dividend triangle (e.g. revenue, earnings, and dividend growth potential) and make sure we understand their business model.
 It is sometimes frustrating to follow such a clear, but strict strategy.
 We sometimes must ignore great investing opportunities because they don’t fit in our model.
 Since our model is quite easy to understand and we know why we are using it, we never doubt ourselves.

 We have created the Canadian Rock Stars list based on the combination of three metrics creating the dividend triangle.
 It’s a stronger list compared to the dividend aristocrats as we combine various metrics on top of dividend growth.
 By filtering the market to find Canadian stocks showing growing sales, growing earnings and growing dividends, we are convinced we can pick among the best Canadian dividend stocks, period.
+Enter your email below to get the list for free.

 The Dividend Triangle is key to identifying safe Canadian stocks